matthewzxliu/ICS4U-ISU/Readme.txt

     - N/A.

 Known bugs / errors in your game
-    - Sometimes the speed up powerup (coffee) does not wear off.
+    - Once while testing the speed up powerup (coffee) didn't not wear off.
 Hard to recreate.
     - When you have two coffee power ups, the character may sometimes clip in the walls.

 Any other important info for me to play/mark your game